All Products

 Overview

-An event-driven automated CI pipeline consists of the following two parts:
+An event-driven automated CI pipeline consists of two parts:

-1. A Git event trigger.
-An event is triggered when code is committed to the Git repository.
+1. Git event trigger: An event is triggered when you commit code to a Git repository.

-After the image is built, you can use a Continuous Deployment (CD) system, such as ACK One GitOps, to synchronize the new image tags to the Kubernetes cluster.
+After the image is successfully built, you can use a Continuous Deployment (CD) system, such as ACK One GitOps, to sync the new image tag to your Kubernetes cluster.

 image

-In this example, the event-driven solution utilizes EventBridge, which provides benefits in terms of availability, ease of use, security, and scalability.
-The CI pipeline is built based on Argo Workflows, which is a graduated project of Cloud Native Computing Foundation (CNCF).
-The Distributed Cloud Container Platform for Kubernetes (ACK One) workflow cluster hosts Argo Workflows.
-This enhances stability and observability, provides O&M capabilities, and helps you build larger CI pipelines with higher performance and lower costs.
+In this tutorial, the event-driven solution uses EventBridge, which offers advantages in areas such as availability, ease of use, security, and scalability.
+The CI component is built on Argo Workflows, a CNCF graduated project.
+The ACK One workflow cluster fully manages Argo Workflows, improves performance in aspects such as stability and observability, provides operations and maintenance (O&M) capabilities, and helps you implement larger-scale CI pipelines with faster execution speeds and at lower costs.

 image